muratk5n/thirdwave/en/README.md

 ---

-Politico: "The effort to draft [.. another Dem] went into overdrive after the Arizona senator [Sinema] closed the door on weakening the filibuster"
+Politico: "The effort to draft [.. another Dem Gallego] went into overdrive after the Arizona senator [Sinema] closed the door on weakening the filibuster..
+Gallego has been floated as a potential Sinema primary challenger, especially as she enrages progressives with her reluctance to change Senate rules or eliminate the filibuster"

 ---